le-yuan/EZKinetics/README.md

 EZKinetics/
-├── code/                     # Python scripts for model training and evaluation ├── complementaryScripts/     # Complementary scripts for data downloading and processing ├── data/                     # Datasets used for model training ├── inference/                # Example files and scripts for model inference ├── model/                    # Pretrained EZKinetics models ├── picture/                  # Figures and images for project overview
+├── code/                     # Python scripts for model training and evaluation ├── complementaryScripts/     # Complementary scripts for data downloading and processing ├── data/                     # Datasets used for model training and analysis ├── inference/                # Example files and scripts for model inference ├── model/                    # Pretrained EZKinetics models ├── picture/                  # Figures and images for project overview